dallasplunkett/dsc-180a/README.md

 git clone https://github.com/dallasplunkett/dsc-180a.git && cd dsc-180a
 ```

-__Step 2:__ Create a `data/` folder in the repo's root that contains the `.csv` and `.hdf5` files.
-Your folder should look something like this:
+__Step 2:__ Inside `config.py` update the `data_dir` to reflect where the *.hdf5 files are contained.
+Then update the `train_csv` and `test_csv` to specify the csv's specific paths.
+Below is where we have placed the directories and files along with their names.

 ```
 dsc-180a/
-├── .dockerignore
+    ...
-├── .gitignore
+    main.py
-├── Dockerfile
+    data/
-├── main.py
+        train.csv
-├── README.md
+        test.csv
-├── requirements.txt
+        images_1.hdf5
-└── data/
+        images_2.hdf5
-    ├── train.csv
+        ...
-    ├── validation.csv
+    src/
-    ├── images_1.hdf5
+        config.py
-    ├── images_2.hdf5
+        data.py
-    └── ...
+        ...
 ```

 __Step 3:__ Build the container.